AdamManuel-dev/AdamManuel-dev/README.md

 # Hey, I'm Adam 👋

 I'm building intelligent automation systems and AI agents to make software development and web interaction more accessible.
-Currently architecting resilient frontend systems at Snappy Gifts while pushing the boundaries of autonomous agents and intelligent automation.
+Currently architecting resilient and performant frontend systems at Snappy Gifts while pushing the boundaries of autonomous agents and intelligent automation.

 ## 🤖 What I'm Building